 Assignment 4-3 (15 points)

 Submit an M.S.
-Word document to Assignment 4-3 in Canvas which addresses the following items:
+Word document (no more than 500 words) to Assignment 4-3 in Canvas which addresses the following items:

 - What is the primary purpose of the NHS?
 (4 points)

 - What are the 5 components of the NHS?
 (4 points)